What are your opening times?

 How long must I wait for my Prescription?

-Your repeat prescription will be available for collection after two full working days.
-For example requests made after 6pm, weekends or a public holiday, are actioned by the staff on the next working day, i.e ordered Saturday, next working day Monday, your prescription will be ready by Wednesday.
+Your repeat prescription will be available for collection after 3 full working days.
+For example requests made after 6pm, weekends or a public holiday, are actioned by the staff on the next working day, i.e ordered Saturday, next working day Monday, your prescription will be ready by Thursday.

 Can I request medication that is not on my repeat list?